 Telehealth could improve healthcare access in Rural Minnesota post-COVID

-Healthcare providers in rural Minnesota are few and far in between.
-This means that the average rural resident faces a level of difficulty in getting to locations where health care facilities are located.
-According to the Minnesota Department of Health, Minnesotans in rural areas travel longer to access inpatient services, especially mental services.
-Furthermore, rural Minnesota generally faces a shortage of primary care physicians which restricts access to care for residents.
+According to the Minnesota Department of Health, Minnesotans in rural areas travel longer to access inpatient services, especially mental health services, compared to their metro counterparts.
+Furthermore, rural Minnesota generally faces a shortage of primary care physicians, which restricts access to care for residents.
+The COVID-19 pandemic has exacerbated these issues, not just in Minnesota but even nationally.

 Telehealth adoption